-- Pop out of trays and transfer to an airtight container to store.
+- Pop out of molds and transfer to an airtight container to store.
 Store in a cool, dark place.

 - Tabs don’t have to be placed in the detergent compartment.
 If your dishwasher has a special location for tabs, use that.
 Otherwise, you can just toss one on the bottom of the tub.